Why You Should Play The Minor League Golf Tour

 Accelerated Experience

 Monday Qualifiers are like Minor League Golf Tour 1-Day events, you need to go low.
-Of the approximately 21 annual Web.com Events that you can qualify for, 15 are in the United States.

 Not only do our 1-Day events help you prepare for Monday qualifiers, they accelerate your development by allowing you to get in the hunt much more often than you would in multiple day events, helping you learn to handle the pressure of being in contention and seeing yourself on the leader board.